 N5.
 Customer group and market segment requirements (P.1b[2]) might include on-time delivery, low defect levels, safety, security, ongoing price reductions, electronic communication, rapid response, after-sales service, and multilingual services.
-Stakeholder group requirements might include socially responsible behaviour and community service.
-For some non-profit organisations, requirements also might include administrative cost reductions, at-home services, and rapid response to emergencies.
+Stakeholder group requirements might include socially responsible behavior and community service.
+For some nonprofit organizations, requirements also might include administrative cost reductions, at-home services, and rapid response to emergencies.

 N6.
 Communication mechanisms (P.1b[3]) should be two-way and in understandable language, and they might be in person, via e-mail, Web-based, or by telephone.
-For many organisations, these mechanisms may change as market-place, customer, or stakeholder requirements change.
+For many organizations, these mechanisms may change as marketplace, customer, or stakeholder requirements change.

 N7.
 Customers (P.1a[1]) include the users and potential users of your products.
-In some nonprofit organisations, customers might include members, taxpayers, citizens, recipients, clients, and beneficiaries.
+In some nonprofit organizations, customers might include members, taxpayers, citizens, recipients, clients, and beneficiaries.
 Market segments might be referred to as constituencies.

 N8.
-Many non-profit organisations rely heavily on volunteers to accomplish their work.
-These organisations should include volunteers in the discussion of their workforce (P.1a[3]).
+Many nonprofit organizations rely heavily on volunteers to accomplish their work.
+These organizations should include volunteers in the discussion of their workforce (P.1a[3]).

 N9.
-For non-profit organisations, relevant industry standards (P.1a[5]) might include industry-wide codes of conduct and policy guidance.
-The term 'industry' is used throughout the Criteria to refer to the sector in which you operate.
-For non-profit organisations, this sector might be charitable organisations, professional associations and societies, religious organisations, or government entities - or a sub-sector of one of these.
+For nonprofit organizations, relevant industry standards (P.1a[5]) might include industrywide codes of conduct and policy guidance.
+The term "industry" is used throughout the Criteria to refer to the sector in which you operate.
+For nonprofit organizations, this sector might be charitable organizations, professional associations and societies, religious organizations, or government entities-or a subsector of one of these.

 N10.
-For some non-profit organisations, governance and reporting relationships (P.1b[1]) might include relationships with major agency or foundation, or other funding sources.
+For some nonprofit organizations, governance and reporting relationships (P.1b[1]) might include relationships with major agency, foundation, or other funding sources.